 Professor Ajay Agrawal

-Professor Agrawal is a researcher, writer, teacher, entrepreneur, business strategy advisor, and speaker.
+Professor Agrawal is a researcher, entrepreneur, and speaker.
 He is currently focused on the economics of machine intelligence.

 Ajay Agrawal is the Geoffrey Taber Chair in Entrepreneurship and Innovation and Professor of Strategic Management at the Rotman School of Management, University of Toronto.
 In addition, he is a Research Associate at the National Bureau of Economic Research in Cambridge, MA and Faculty Affiliate at the Vector Institute for Artificial Intelligence in Toronto, Canada.